 Trained in crisis intervention, Rachel connects clients to sexual abuse and assault resources – including referrals to mental health professionals or local counsel—while providing emotional and legal support under the supervision of FeganScott attorneys.

-Rachel is currently earning her master’s degree in higher education administration at Appalachian State University, where she also earned her Bachelor of Science in multi-disciplinary anthropology.
+Rachel is a certified Victim Advocate with the National Advocate Credentialing Program (NACP) and a certified Title IX Investigator through the Association of Title IX Administrators (ATIXA).
+Rachel recently earned her master’s degree in higher education administration at Appalachian State University, where she also earned her Bachelor of Science in multi-disciplinary anthropology.
 She also currently serves as a copy editor for the Journal of Trauma Studies in Education.

 Tory Bergeson has been integral to the firm’s operations since she joined in 2019 as FeganScott’s legal assistant.